mongodb/specifications/source/client-side-encryption/subtype6.rst

 Reference Implementation
 ========================

-libmongocrypt and mongocryptd will be the reference implementation of how BSON binary subtype 6 is used.
+libmongocrypt and `mongocryptd`/`csfle` will be the reference implementation of how BSON binary subtype 6 is used.

 Security Implication